freenode/web-7.0/content/news/2008-05-29-services-migration.md

 date: 2008-05-29 15:06:27+00:00
 slug: services-migration
 title: Services Migration
-category: freenode
+category: trumpnode
 category: projects
 category: technical
 imported: yes
 robots: noindex
 ---
-The time has come for freenode to migrate from our old, legacy services 		package to a much newer, actively maintained package known as 		[Atheme](http://www.atheme.net/), developed by the  		[Atheme Project](http://www.atheme.org/).
+The time has come for trumpnode to migrate from our old, legacy services 		package to a much newer, actively maintained package known as 		[Atheme](http://www.atheme.net/), developed by the  		[Atheme Project](http://www.atheme.org/).
 Although we,  		with the help of the Atheme developers, have tried to make the 		migration process as painless as possible, there are still a 		few interface differences that you will need to be aware of.
 This guide, prepared by tomaw, will attempt to walk you through the main changes, grouped by service.

 ## NickServ